Breaking News: New PMP Exam 2020 Postponed AGAIN to Jan 2021! What to do in 2020?

-The PMP® Exam Outline on PMI website has also been updated accordingly for the July 2020 PMP® Exam.
-This essentially means that PMP® aspirants are given half a year more to prepare for the current PMP® Exam which is a great news!
+This essentially means that PMP® aspirants are given half a year more to prepare for the current PMP® Exam which is a piece of great news admist the current situation!

 - which is highly recommended and do-able as it normally takes around 2 months to be fully prepared for the PMP® Exam, you still have plenty of time to begin and finish your PMP® Exam preparation and ace the exam before the change

-- You will NOT be affected by this PMP® Exam update, just go ahed with your revision and doing practice questions
+- You will NOT be affected by this PMP® Exam update, just go ahead with your revision and doing practice questions

 - Risks are involved in every change and therefore in order to avoid the risks, it is advisable to prepare for the current PMP® Exam!